Masai Mara Safari and Diani Beach Escape

 Starting with one night in Nairobi to recover from your flight, you'll then fly to the Mara North, staying in the beautiful Saruni Mara Camp.
 A remote camp off the beaten track, perfect for relaxing and unwinding whilst having an unforgettable wildlife experience.

-After three nights on safari, head to the beach for a seven-night stay in Eleven Pearl Boutique Hotel & Spa.
+After three nights on safari, head to the beach for a five-night stay in Kinondo Kwetu.
 Set right on the golden sands of Diani beach, feel the sand between your toes, let the soulful sea lap your feet as you gaze out at the blue horizon and relax completely.

 Trip Itinerary

-Arriving into Nairobi you will be met at the airport by the Far and Wild Driver and transferred to the Eka Hotel.
-Staying one night, on a bed and breakfast basis, this is the perfect place to refresh, get a good nights sleep and be ready to start your safari adventure the very next day.
+Upon arrival in Nairobi, a Far & Wild driver will meet you at the airport and transfer you to Tamarind Tree Hotel.
+Spend your first night here on a bed and breakfast basis – the perfect place to refresh, get a good nights sleep and be ready to start your safari adventure the next day.

 Day 2 Safari Starts here....